Davidevlops/JS-DSA/graph-algorithms.md

 This is part of the Discovering Algorithms series.
 After unraveling the intricacies of sorting algorithms, it’s time to step into something even more exciting — **Graph Algorithms**.
 Think about the social networks you scroll through, the GPS app that gets you to your destination, or even the way recommendations pop up on streaming platforms — graphs are working behind the scenes to make it all happen.
 They’re the hidden engines powering so much of our everyday tech.
 In this article, we’ll break down how they work and why they’re so important.

+# Understanding Graphs and Graph Algorithms
-In understanding, Graph algorithms one needs to understand what graphs as a data structure. this leads to the question
+Before diving into **graph algorithms**, it’s important to first understand what a **graph** is as a data structure.
 ## What is a Graph?
 A **graph** is a data structure made up of:
 - **Nodes (or vertices):** the objects or points in the graph.